 - Office Managers.
 Responsible for purchases, rely on lists derived from suppliers and manufacturers hype.
 Often misconceived!

-- This work is intended to help correct these deficiencies from at least a bio-medical viewpoint and is therefore relevant to architects.
+- This work is intended to help correct these deficiencies from at least a bio-medical viewpoint and is therefore relevant to architects as a help to ask the right questions.

 - I have to admit, that, as a doctor, the frequent views of large offices shown by the BBC and others, supposedly showing the wonders of a hub layout, only excite in me “OMG!
 That’s a factory for manufacturing Backache!”
 Sorry.
 HAS.

 Poor seating is a major stressor resulting in reduced performance and absenteeism.
-At present I know of no chair in the market that fully remediates this.
+(Ergonomics and office stress.→ ) At present I know of no chair in the market that fully remediates this.
 New seating concepts are coming forward which will not only revolution seating but also impact on office design.
 In a few decades a chair set before a desk, and arranged in straight lines will be perceived as not only dated but hopelessly inefficient.
-There is an increasing interest in this direction.
-See Mindset which with much hype describes GlaxoSmithKline’s purposed “deskless office”.(below).
+There is an increasing interest in this direction (WORK-CHAIRS, a new breed with a reclined mode. ) Also see Mindjet which with much hype describes GlaxoSmithKline’s purposed “deskless office”.(below).

 The only problem is that no such chair exists yet in the market.